lambda-dom/class_revisions/class_revisions/components/ranger_hlas/docs/readme.md

 1. Improved Ranged Critical instead of Improved Ambidexterity.
 2. Precision instead of Whirlwind: for 4 rounds, +5 ranged thac0 and +10 damage, insta-kill on a crit and failed save vs. death (thus stackable with Call Shot).
 Imobilized and decreased casting speed.
-3. Flurry of Arrows instead of Whirlwind: a "ranged" version of Whirlwind with the added AC penalty of -4.
+3. Flurry of Arrows instead of Whirlwind: a version of Whirlwind with the added AC penalty of -4 to simulate a ranged-only version.

 ### C. 2.
 Stalker.